More rains, snowfall predicted

 -

+Public advised to follow NDMA/NHA instructions following expected heavy snowfall in mountainous areas

-City witnessed a partly cloudy Monday while Met office predicted entry of a strong westerly wave in the country, which will produce heavy rains and snowfall till Thursday in various cities.
+LAHORE: The city witnessed a partly cloudy Monday while the Met office predicted entry of a strong westerly wave in the country, which will produce heavy rains and snowfall till Thursday in various cities.

 Met officials said the new weather system is expected to produce more rains/snowfall in the country till Thursday.
 They predicted that rain-thunderstorm (with snowfall over the hills) is expected at number of places in Balochistan, while at scattered places in KP, Fata, Islamabad, Rawalpindi, Gujranwala, Sargodha, DG Khan, Sukkur, Larkana divisions, Gilgit-Baltistan and Kashmir.